Issuing Bank

 1. Structuring the transaction

-- creates the SPV as an independent legal entity;
+- Creation of the SPV as an independent legal entity;

-- selects the assets transferred to the SPV (loan portfolio, wind farm, infrastructure project, etc.);
+- selection of the assets transferred to the SPV;

 2. Placement of the securities

-- organizing the roadshow to present the transaction;
+- organization of the roadshow to present the transaction;

-- allocating the securities issued by the SPV to investors.
+- allocation of the securities issued by the SPV to investors.

 3. Operational management over time

-- the management (often through a mandate) of the cash flows generated by the assets held in the SPV;
+- Management (often through a mandate) of the cash flows generated by the assets held in the SPV;

-- the debt servicing of the SPV: payment of interest and repayment of bond tranches;
+- debt servicing of the SPV: payment of interest and repayment of bond tranches;

-- the compliance, transparency, and proper execution of the commitments made by the SPV.
+- compliance, transparency, and proper execution of the commitments made by the SPV.

 What are the benefits for the client?